Conversation with Maine Public

 Robert: What is the functional area in ROI you have found the most useful since you have gone live?
 Did you expect that or was this a surprise?

 Robin: For me it has been the uploads feature.
 I hadn’t been able to work with something like that before – it saves us a ton of time, and it is just incredibly handy.
 It’s fun when you are working on a new problem to go check the uploads, since there is probably a solution to your issue there.
 You can also see how workflow has changed around the department as we really cut some time out of a lot of our processes.

-Curt: I am not in Revolution Online every day, but I do head there for financial reports.
-With our previous CRM Solution, this used to take a long time, but with Revolution Online it really doesn’t.
-Once the report was built for me it’s easy, and it is really very quick.
+Curt: I am not in Revolution CRM every day, but I do head there for financial reports.
+With our previous CRM Solution, this used to take a long time, but with Revolution CRM it really doesn’t.
+Once the report was configured for me it’s easy, and it is really very quick.
 With our old database, many simple things were difficult.
 Just to see a report was a process, and if you made a mistake at any point, you wouldn’t know until the end and would have to start all over again.
-Revolution Online is easier to understand, and if there is something I don’t know how to do, it is easy to figure out.
+Revolution CRM is easier to understand, and if there is something I don’t know how to do, it is easy to figure out.

 Robert: Do you all have specific metrics for success that you review on a monthly or quarterly basis to ensure user adoption is meeting your satisfaction?